erickbytes/finsou.py/README.md

 **Caveats**
 - After hours only.
 This tool only currently works after the market has closed normal market hours.
 - After hours prices for "over the counter" (OTC) traded stocks are not listed on Yahoo.
+- Fetching a stock report takes about 3 seconds.
+After about 50 stock requests, it appears Yahoo throttles the HTTP request and there is a substantial delay.

 **Example Stock Summary**